 Multi-file edits

-In Edit or Agent mode, multiple code files in a project may be modified simultaneously.
-Each modification undergoes the following processes:
+In Edit or Agent mode, multiple files can be modified at once.
+Each modification goes through these stages:

-Generating: Code suggestions are generated based on task breakdowns.
+Generating: Code suggestions are generated from task breakdowns.

-Applying: Suggestions are integrated with the original files to create new change files.
+Applying: Suggestions are merged with the original files.

-You can track these statuses in the chat box or workspace.
+Track progress in the chat panel or workspace.

-Use the comparison (Diff) view to see the generation process between the original and modified files.
+Use Diff view to compare original and modified files.

 Review, accept, or reject modifications